 The online college vs traditional college cost question has no clear answer.
 As with all things college-related, it depends.
-This should drive home why seeking affordable online college is so important.
+This should drive home why researching the value of an online college is so important.

 The average cost online bachelor’s degree will vary as well from place to place and student to student.
 For those who want to figure out the average cost online bachelor’s degree or any other degree program for themselves, a net price calculator can help.

-When seeking an affordable online college, it’s important to look at the stated dollar amounts.
+When seeking a best value online college, it’s important to look at the stated dollar amounts.
 Finding the cheapest online college per credit hour can help once someone has already narrowed their search to the places that interest them.

-However, saving money with affordable online colleges involves a few other factors as well.
-Places that offer cheap online degrees fast aren’t necessarily the most affordable.
+However, saving money with involves a few other factors as well.
+Places that offer low tuition and fast degrees aren’t necessarily the best value in the long run.
 As previously stated, applicants must consider the net price of attending.
-In addition, looking for places things like cheap online colleges without application fees can help as well.

 Because students aren’t attending a campus, many places will offer lower tuition.
 That’s not a given, but it’s worth searching for.
 Speedy courses also don’t require as many ongoing fees as a longer traditional course.